rancher/docs/content/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/eks/_index.md

 - Add restrictions to public access
 - Use your cloud credentials to create the EKS cluster instead of passing in your access key and secret key

+Due to the way that the cluster data is synced with EKS, if the cluster is modified from another source, such as in the EKS console, and in Rancher within five minutes, it could cause some changes to be overwritten.
+For information about how the sync works and how to configure it, refer to [this section](#syncing).

 {{% tabs %}}
 {{% tab "Rancher v2.5+" %}}